amitka/my-electron-react-start/README.md

-# My Electron Create-React-App Starter Project
+# my-electron-react-start
+This is a base project to start a simple elecron create-react-app application

-## Features:
+* Features:
   * Main Process to Renderer Process communnication
   * Custom App Menu Template
   * Custom App Icon Template